gerardheuvelman/DotNet8-DotnetMastery-Large-ASPNET-project-Bookstore/README.md

 - Find the Package manager Console.
 In Visual Studio 2022, you can find it by clicking Tools => Package Manager => PAckage Manager Console
 - in The PM Console, type "update-database" and press enter.
 - Run the project.

+# Optional
+- To add Stripe digital payment capabilities to the project, add your own public and private Stripe key to appsettings.json in the bulkytweb project before running it.
+It you do not, you will only be able to complete payment using a "company" account (approved for delayed payment).